K2SOsint/Maltego_Machines/README.md

 ### Mail-in-Breach 📧
 This machine uses the transform sets from HaveIbeenPwned, Constella & Darkside to check if an e-mail address has been breached!

+### VulScan 📧
+This machine uses the transform sets from the basic Utilities, WhoisXML, Shodan (API required), Vulners and SOCradar to pivot from a domain to vulnerabilities, CVE's including CVSS score.

 <br>
 Please use these machines in a professional manner.